scala/scala-lang/blog/_posts/2023-12-08-migration-to-scala-3.md

 description: I want to share my journey from Scala 2 to Scala 3 and discuss migration to Scala 3
 ---

-I want to share my journey from Scala 2 to Scala 3 and discuss migration to Scala 3.
+My name is Jay, I am a software engineer and developer advocate.
+We've recently migrated the project from Scala 2 to Scala 3 at $WORK, and in this article, I'd like to share the lessons learned and tips.

 ## Implicit context

-I am just a software engineer.
 Before doing any actual personal work, based on the internet discussions, I had an impression that switching to Scala 3 would be quite painful — in practice, it was pretty straightforward.

 In retrospect, our experience was determined by the technology stack and tools that I (and my team) use: microservices, Typelevel stack, VS Code with Metals, and, most importantly, no macros.
 It might not be as smooth if any of these wasn't the case.